Are you dreading the finishing of your hardwood floors? You aren’t alone!

 Again, no. Floor finish is designed to be quite runny so it will flow and seek its own level on your floor, and it will run right through your cracks and down to your subfloor.
 Glues and epoxies will do the same thing because the gaps in your floor have no bottom.

 My hardware store has these cute little pots of Color Putty in dozens of colors - why can't I just fill all my cracks with that?

-This is the perfect juncture to explain that there are two different kinds of putty or filler you can use on a floor.
+This is the perfect juncture to explain that there are two different kinds of products you can use on a floor.
 Up until this point we've been talking about the kind that starts out soft and pliable so you can work it into all the holes, but it dries hard and must be sanded flush to the level of the floor, and to remove all the extra filler that went into the wood grain around the hole.
-This kind of filler comes in a few colors and you choose the one that best matches the background color of your wood, and it should then take on color (stain or finish) as your wood does.
+This kind of filler comes in a narrow range of colors and you choose the one that best matches the background color of your RAW wood, and it should then take on color (stain or finish) as your wood does.
 Color Putty and other soft putties are designed for wood that is already finished.
 These fillers are already pre-tinted in a much wider variety of colors than hardening fill.
 Because you simply press them into the hole and you're done, you need to have a precise color match to the finished tone of your wood.
 The problem with Color Putty is that it NEVER HARDENS!
 It is designed this way - this allows you to putty it into the void in your floor, and then wipe away the excess without having to sand your nice finished floor.
 But Color Putty stays soft and, if applied in frequently walked-on areas, will eventually work itself out again.
 You can easily reapply it, but it is something you have to keep up with.

 I’ve heard about filling my wood gaps with rope – why can’t I do that?